-Every bartender needs to know how to prepare a variety of drinks in order to run a bar successfully.
-There are a number of basic cocktails that customers commonly order.
+Every bartender should know how to prepare a variety of drinks in order to run a bar successfully.
+There are a number of bartender recipes for basic cocktails that customers commonly order, as well as important drink mixing techniques.
 Learn how to make these drinks, and you'll be well on your way to being prepared to work as a bartender!

 Recipes for a dozen of the most basic drinks you'll need to know as you start bartending are available in the printable below, which functions as a cheat sheet.
 It includes recipes, ratios, classic garnishes, and even what glass to use.
 Print it and keep it with you as you study and practice.
 To view and print, click the image.
 If you need help, consult this guide for printables.